EasyMina/minaDataAPI/README.md

 ## Deployment

-Für eine schnelles Aufsetzen des Servers kann die Digital Ocean Apps Platform genutzt werden.
-Unter `.do/deploy.template.yaml` ist der deploy Vorgang hinterlegt.
+Quickly deploy on a cost-effective $5 server using the Digital Ocean Apps Platform.
+You can find the deploy script here: `.do/deploy.template.yaml`

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/easyMina/minaDataAPI/tree/main)